Who we are

 Often this involves writing new stories and updating existing ones, but we try to avoid this becoming the main purpose of the meeting.
 In our experience, sprint planning is much more useful when the stories are written in advance.

 Once estimated, stories are prioritised by the client and put into the backlog for the sprint.
-Developers also advise the rest of the team at this point if there are any dependancies the client should be aware of.
+Developers also advise the rest of the team at this point if there are any technical dependencies the client should be aware of.
 By the end of the session, the full team should be confident about the goal of the sprint and what is going to be worked on.

-We document development work that needs to be completed by writing user stories. .
+We document development work that needs to be completed by writing user stories.

 A user story is a succinct explanation of some work that will be done in order to meet the needs of a particular kind of user.
 They are usually structured into a sentence, of the form: